lightningames/asyncnostr/README.rst

 asyncnostr
 ========

-A maintained clone of aionostr
+A maintained clone of aionostr.
+We are cloning, renaming the original source since the parent appears to have no recent activity.

+Original Upstream Repo is here: https://github.com/davestgermain/aionostr

 .. image:: https://img.shields.io/pypi/v/aionostr.svg
         :target: https://pypi.python.org/pypi/aionostr